 When people think about backpacking and camping, the food that comes to mind usually involves unappetizing dehydrated food packages and unhealthy powdered mixes.
 On Mount Kilimanjaro, this could not be farther from the reality.
 Up here, you eat real food — and lots of it.

 Supplying your body with continuous calories is an important factor in successfully climbing Kilimanjaro.
-While an average person on a typical work day burns around 2,500 calories, a hiker on Kilimanjaro can burn 6,000 to 8,000 calories a day!
+While an average person on a typical work day burns between 1,200 to 2,400 calories, a hiker on Kilimanjaro can burn over 6,000 calories a day!
 In order to keep well fueled, you have to eat.

 Meals on Mount Kilimanjaro